Last Updated on August 27, 2021 by Muhammad Junaid Khalid

-If you don’t have the time to delve very deep into computer problem solving, try these tips first to make your computer run faster.
-Read on for quick solutions to fix slow computer problems:
+If your computer/laptop is running slow and you don’t have the time to go deep into solving this issue, try these tips first.
+Read on for quick solutions to fix slow computer problems.

 - Pause or close programs that upload/download data, e.g. OneDrive, Dropbox, Backup, and Sync from Google, etc.